How to produce high quality written contentJo Harris-Cooksley

 - Make your writing actionable and useful

-- Use a conversational style and standard grammar
+- Use a plain language and standard grammar

 - Make your content easy to scan